Skip to main content

 ownership_structureRaw ownership-chain JSON as returned by the registry provider

-warningsStructured warnings / log entries scoped to this registry check
+warningsStructured warnings / log entries scoped to this registry check.
+See Business Verification warnings.

 company block